RISK is inherent in

 Fraudulent Transactions by Identity Theft

-To learn more about the impact payments have on operational risk management, please contact enTrust Merchant Services.
+To learn more about the impact payments have on operational and transactional risk management, please contact us.

 Chargeback Rates.
 Bankcard brands monitor the rate of chargebacks to a merchant and if excessive they may deny your business the ability to take payments.
 An acceptable rate of chargebacks depends on your type of business and your risk tolerance but chargebacks that exceed 0.50% of your payment transactions often indicate you have a fraud problem.